datalayer-examples/crossplane-example/docs/03-gcp-provider.md

 kubectl crossplane install provider crossplane/provider-helm:v0.7.0
 ```

+## Install more providers with a Configuration

-You calso install a `Configuration` shipping the providers.
+You can also install a `Configuration` shipping the providers.

 ```bash
 # Install platform-ref-gcp configuration that contains provider-gcp and provider-helm.